5 years after Maria, reconstruction drags on in Puerto Rico

 It’s a familiar lament in a U.S. territory of 3.2 million people where thousands of homes, roads and recreational areas have yet to be fixed or rebuilt since Maria struck in September 2017.
 The government has completed only 21% of more than 5,500 official post-hurricane projects, and seven of the island’s 78 municipalities report that not a single project has begun.
 Only five municipalities report that half of the projects slated for their region have been completed, according to an Associated Press review of government data.

-And with Tropical Storm Fiona forecast to hit Puerto Rico on Sunday, possibly as a hurricane, more than 3,600 homes still have a tattered blue tarp serving as a makeshift roof.
+And with Hurricane Fiona forecast to hit Puerto Rico on Sunday with torrential rains, more than 3,600 homes still have a tattered blue tarp serving as a makeshift roof.

 “That is unacceptable,” said Cristina Miranda, executive director of local nonprofit League of Cities.
 “Five years later, uncertainty still prevails.”